Imperial Crown of India

-The Imperial Crown of India was used by King George V in his capacity as Emperor of India at the Delhi Durbar of 1911.
+The Imperial Crown of India is a hoop crown owned by the British monarch.
+Now part of the Crown Jewels of the United Kingdom, it was created for King George V in his capacity as Emperor of India for him to wear at the Delhi Durbar of 1911.

 Origin

 Tradition prohibits the Crown Jewels from leaving the United Kingdom, a product of the days when kings and queens often pawned the jewels to foreign brokers.
 There are also considerable risks involved in transporting the historic regalia by sea and land over such a great distance.
 For these reasons, a new crown was made specially for King George V and Queen Mary's trip to India in 1911, where they were proclaimed as Emperor and Empress of India before the princes and rulers of India.